Counselling or psychotherapy?

-There is actually little distinction between counselling and psychotherapy.
+There is actually little distinction between counselling and psychotherapy, although training to become a psychotherapist and to be able to use this professional title requires a specific training, often over four years.
 Generally speaking, the term ‘counselling’ tends to be used for problem focused work over a short term period.
 ‘Psychotherapy’ tends to be used when the emphasis is placed on deeper, psychological issues and on a person’s inner world, and may last a number of years.
-Initially, you might enter counselling to deal with a specific problem but continue your explorations over a longer period in order to deepen your understanding of yourself.
+Initially, you might enter therapy to deal with a specific problem but continue your explorations over a longer period in order to deepen your understanding of yourself.

 The most important aspect of therapy is the relationship between the therapist and client.
 Effective therapy is founded upon a trusted and authentic relationship: a genuine collaboration between therapist and client.
 I believe it is the creation of a safe, empathic and respectful relationship that fosters healing and growth.